amr-abdelhamid/refbook/manuscript/3-QuickWins.md

 Adding some comments are generally perceived to enhance code understandability.
 It may clutter the code a bit, but at least in this example, the code is a little more readable.
 But, wait a minute, if we are adding comments to make the code more readable, isn't this an indication that the code is not maintainable?
 According to our definition of maintainability, the answer is yes.
 This is why *explanatory comments* are generally considered a code smell, or a sign of bad code.

-{icon=bookmark}
-G> *If we are adding comments to make the code more readable, isn't this an indication that the code is not maintainable?
+I> *If we are adding comments to make the code more readable, isn't this an indication that the code is not maintainable?
 According to our definition of maintainability, the answer is yes.
 This is why __explanatory comments__ are generally considered a code smell, or a sign of bad code.*

 Now, let's work on this method.
 If you notice, comments are placed at perfect places.
 They give you a hint of the *Boundaries of Logical Units* inside the method.
 Such logical units are functionally cohesive and are candidate to become standalone methods.
 Not only that, the comment itself is a perfect starting point for naming of the newly born method.